rongyuanmu/PRSL-Spring-2022/README.md

 # PRSL Spring2022

- Pattern Recognition and Statical Learning
+Welcome to learn Pattern Recognition and Statical Learning with me in Spring 2022. <br>

- Folder named Week X is for storing the raw data

- XX_Name.py: XX stands for week, Name stands for Experiment Title
+`Plagiarism` of any kind is `prohibited` in this repository.
+# Author Info

- Rongyuan, Mu
+Mu Rongyuan<br>
- Major in Intelligent Science and Technology Department of Automation, School for Information Science and Technology, East China University of Science and Technology
+E-mail: 19002032@mail.ecust.edu.cn<br>
+Affiliation: Department of Automation, CISE, ECUST, PRC